These vegan tomatoes provençal (baked tomatoes) are made with flavor-packed summer tomatoes and fresh herbs for an easy side dish!

 I also like to throw a little fresh basil onto the tomatoes right before serving.

-Make these baked tomatoes all summer long, and then freeze a few more batches to enjoy a taste of summer all winter long!
+Make these tomatoes provençal all summer long, and then freeze a few more batches to enjoy a taste of summer all winter long!

 Want even more tomato ideas?
 Try this bruschetta tortellini pasta salad from Killing Thyme.

-- 6 medium – large tomatoes, cored and halved horizontally
+- 6 juicy tomatoes, (medium - large), cored and halved horizontally

 - Preheat oven to 375°F.